 - Defective weld joint may envelop so it is not visible.
 The flaw can reduce the strength of the connection.

-Welding can be applied at various places and in various industries.
+Welding can be applied in various places and in various industries.
 As a grafting technology for commercial products, a lot of the welding process is done in factories.
 But some traditional welding processes as Arc Welding and Gas Welding Oxyfuel use equipment that allows for easy switching process is infinity in factories, but also construction in the field such as marine, automotive repair shops, and others.

 In principle welding used for: